Universal Constraints on Low-Energy Flavour Models: Acknowledgements

 \section{Acknowledgements}

-We would like to thank S.~Davidson, C.~Hagedorn, G.~Isidori and P.~Paradisi for useful discussions and communications.
+We would like to thank S.~Davidson, C.~Hagedorn, G.~Isidori, P.~Paradisi and F.~Sala for useful discussions and communications.
 The Feynman diagrams have been drawn using JaxoDraw \cite{Jaxodraw}.
 We thank the Theory Division of CERN for hospitality during several stages of this work.
 L.C.~and R.Z.~are grateful to the Institute of Theoretical Physics of the University of Warsaw for kind hospitality and financial support during their stays in Warsaw.
 S.P.~and R.Z.~acknowledge support of the TUM-IAS funded by the German Excellence Initiative.
-This work has been partially supported by the contract PITN-GA-2009-237920 UNILHC and by the National Science Centre in Poland under research grant DEC-2011/01/M/ST2/02466.
+This work has been partially supported by the contract PITN-GA-2009-237920 UNILHC, by the National Science Centre in Poland under research grant DEC-2011/01/M/ST2/02466 and by MNiSW under grant N N202 091839.